Yusuf Mahamud Ibrahim

-History

 Early life

 Yusuf was the son of Sultan Mahamud Ibrahim and as a youth was sent to Barawa to study Islam.
 Barawa was a renowned hub of the Qadiriyya sufi tariqa in East Africa and it was traditional practice for Geledi leaders to send their sons to the city.

 Reign

 Yusuf's rule marked the start of the golden age of the Geledi and was the most powerful ruler of the Sultanate.
 Well versed in knowledge of Islam and a skilled warrior his Sultanate covered all Digil and Mirifle territories of Somalia.
 The state constituted the 'Geledi Confederacy', also incorporating other Somalis such as the Bimaal, Sheekhaal, and Wacdaan who were not Digil or Mirifle.
 Yusuf Mahamud promoted a policy of indirect administration to manage such a diverse territory allowing the local Malaks, Islaws (tribal chiefs), Imams, Sheikhs (religious figures), and Akhiyaars (notable elders) of the community to play significant roles in the administration of the Sultanate.
 Not only the political head of the Sultanate, but also was portrayed as the religious leader.
 The Sultanate during his reign was very prosperous economically and politically.
 Afgooye, the capital of the Sultanate, was the meeting point of the caravan routes in southern Somalia.
 Afgooye had some thriving industries such as weaving, shoemaking, tableware, jewellery, and pottery.
 It was also the center for the annual Istunka festival, which marked the new and remains a tourist attraction in Afgooye today.